ThermoSplat: Cross-Modal 3D Gaussian Splatting with Feature Modulation and Geometry Decoupling: Method

 \textbf{Shared Latent Encoding.} The process begins with the rendered feature map $\mathcal{A}_f \in \mathbb{R}^{H \times W \times d}$ by rasterizing the per-Gaussian feature $f_i$ through the 3DGS rendering pipeline~\cite{3dgs}.
 To extract high-level semantic information, we first pass $\mathcal{A}_f$ through a shared encoder $\Phi_{shared}$ consisting of multiple pixel-wise linear layers with SiLU activations~\cite{silu}:

 where $h$ represents the intermediate feature representation that serves as the common basis for both modalities.

-\textbf{Thermal-Guided FiLM Modulation.} Distinct from directly applying MLP layers for different spectrums, we introduce a \textit{Thermal Prior Head} $\Phi_{th}$ and a \textit{FiLM-based modulation}~\cite{film} layer.
-Crucially, as $h_{th}=\Phi_{th}(h)$ is directly supervised by the thermal rendering task through the subsequent decoding stage (Eq.~\ref{eq:decode}), it is naturally driven to distill structural priors that are most representative of the infrared domain.
+\textbf{Spectrum-Aware Adaptive Modulation.} Distinct from directly applying MLP layers for different spectrums, we introduce a \textit{Thermal Prior Head} $\Phi_{th}$ and a \textit{Spectrum-Aware Adaptive Modulation}~\cite{film} layer.
+Unlike generic conditioning methods, our modulation parameters $(\gamma, \beta)$ are dynamically derived from a dedicated \textit{Thermal Prior Head} $\Phi_{th}$.
+Crucially, as $h_{th}=\Phi_{th}(h)$ is directly supervised by the thermal rendering task through the subsequent decoding stage (Eq.~\ref{eq:decode}), the modulation process is implicitly physics-aware, ensuring that the distilled structural priors from the infrared domain actively guide the visible feature synthesis.
 The feature $h_{th}$ is subsequently mapped to a set of modulation parameters $(\gamma, \beta)$ through a linear transformation:

-By treating the infrared information as a conditioning signal, we apply Feature-wise Linear Modulation (FiLM) to the shared representation $h$:
+By treating the infrared information as a conditioning signal, we apply Spectrum-Aware Adaptive Modulation to the shared representation $h$:

 where $\odot$ denotes element-wise multiplication.
 This operation dynamically scales and shifts the latent features based on the thermal structural prior, effectively ``masking'' or ``enhancing'' regions where visible textures are likely to align with thermal boundaries.